dnl-blkv/senior-developer/README.md

 # What is a "Senior Software Engineer"?
+It turns out, defining the "Senior Software Engineer" is quite a complex.
+Most of the managers simply go with their gut feeling when it comes to the matter.
 This repository is a knowledge base on what a Senior Software Engineer (Senior Developer) is and how to become one.

 # Links
 ## Definition